Happy St. Patrick’s Day!

 The shamrock legend can be traced to the 5th century saint who used a three-leaved plant—possibly white clover (Trifolium repens)—to demonstrate the concept of the Christian trinity.
 Today, oxalis cultivars, or any plants with tripartite leaves labeled as shamrocks, are sold as houseplants or outdoor plants.

-Our Pacific Northwest native Oxalis—sometimes called wood sorrel—is a ground cover for mostly shady areas (but also more open, shrubby areas) at low to middle elevations.
+Our Pacific Northwest native Oxalis—sometimes called wood sorrel—is a beautiful ground cover for mostly shady areas (but also more open, shrubby areas) at low to middle elevations.
 It has edible leaves high in oxalic acid (like spinach), and forms a lush carpet in moist to dry woodlands.

 Oxalis is a pollinator plant, offering its charming small flowers to native bees, syrphid flies, and butterflies.
 Like most flowering plants that grow under low light conditions, its blossoms are white or light colored to enable pollinators to be able to easily see them.
 Later in the year, Oxalis seeds may be eaten by seed-eaters like sparrows and small rodents.
 Its leaves serve to protect and enrich the soil.